 Make sure you are legally protected, and communicating professionally, the next time you work with any commercial client.
 It will help your projects go much more smoothly, and also build respect for you and your growing business.

 If you don’t have the budget to pay an attorney to draft your final contract, you can pick up an affordable commercial photography contracts bundle in our shop.
-The bundle has exactly the verbiage you need to include in your contract, and also walks you through how to use one.
+The bundle has exactly the verbiage you need to include in your contract, and walks you through how to use one and also includes commercial photography model releases, a call sheet and change order form so you can get paid for all the work you do.